-By: John Torres
+By: John McCarthy

 Golden West’s mission, as a nonprofit organization, is to offer affordable housing choices to seniors AND be committed to providing quality services to residents, their families and the Boulder community.
 The mission of the Golden West Foundation is to support those efforts through fundraising.